Derrc/serverless-image-processor/README.md

 # Usage

-If anyone wants to use this for themselves, make sure to change the following in the terraform file:
+If anyone wants to use this for themselves, make sure to change the following in main.tf file:

 - s3 bucket names (bucket for terraform state and for uploaded images)
 - aws region